Ceramic Dictionary

 es: DUREZA DE CUERO

-Leather hard or leather dry is a stage in the drying of clay, when it is stiff enough to be moved without damaging, but soft enough for engraving, scratching and other techniques, it can still be trimmed, fettled and flexible enough to correct there shape.
+Leather hard or leather dry is a stage in the drying of clay, when it is stiff enough to be moved without damaging, but soft enough for engraving, scratching and other techniques,fettled and is flexible enough for the shape to be corrected.

 ca: POTES